thewaliyatbadmus/community-elibrary-codinglab1/README.md

    ```
    py main.py
    ```
-Support
+## Support

 This application is designed for educational purposes and community use.

+## License

+This project is open source and available for educational and community use.